Fun things to do in England during May half term 2022

 Looking for more Isle of Wight inspiration.
 Here’s what we got up to on the Isle of Wight in a day.

-What’s on in Kent this May half term
+London – What’s on this May half term

-Things to do in Liverpool this May half term
+Here’s some family-friendly things to do in London this May half term:

 Manchester – May half term events near you